~80 CFM · 5" duct

 CFM vs. static pressure

-CFM tells you how much air needs to move; static pressure tells you how hard the duct fights against that movement.
-Long runs, sharp turns, and undersized ducts all raise static pressure and choke airflow.
-A 6" round duct at 700 fpm carries roughly 140 CFM cleanly — push it harder and noise, vibration, and fan strain climb fast.
-Use the Duct Size Calculator to convert CFM into a properly sized duct.
+CFM is how much air has to move; static pressure is how hard the duct resists it.
+Long runs, sharp turns, and undersized ducts all drive static pressure up and choke the flow.
+A 6" round duct at 700 fpm carries about 140 CFM cleanly.
+Push past that and noise, vibration, and fan strain climb fast.

 When to size up airflow

-Bump CFM by 10–20% for vaulted ceilings (over 9 ft), rooms with major heat sources (computers, ovens, west-facing glass), and high-occupancy spaces like home theaters or gyms.
-Spaces with poor return-air paths also benefit from extra capacity since pressure imbalance reduces effective airflow.
+Add 10–20% for vaulted ceilings over 9 ft, rooms with real heat sources like computers, ovens, or west-facing glass, and high-occupancy spaces such as home theaters and gyms.
+Rooms with poor return-air paths benefit too, since a pressure imbalance eats into effective airflow.

 FAQ